-Zion’s General Fund, Building Fund, or the Zion Foundation are all great places for special Christmas and end of the year giving.
+Zion’s General Fund, Building Fund, or the Zion Foundation are great places for special Christmas and end of year giving.

 Typical appreciated assets that can be given to Zion as charitable gifts at Christmas, year end, or anytime are: